 atmospheric, and related sciences.

-- Workshops are co-taught by two instructors: a scientist who's an
+- Workshops are co-taught by two instructors, who also help

 - If you are a U.S. college or university, then NCAR/CISL may be